hydephp/develop/_docs/directory-structure.md

 **Limitations:** Currently only top-level posts are supported.
 Soon (hopefully) you will be able to put files in subdirectories, or alternatively specify a parent, to create a sidebar with categories.

-Files should use camel-case format and must also end in .md and contain front matter to be recognized.
+Files should use kebab-case format and must also end in .md and contain front matter to be recognized.

 #### `_pages`
 You can also place Markdown files here and they will be compiled into simple top-level pages.

 Perfect for about pages, or terms of service policy pages!

 **Limitations:** Only top-level pages are supported.
-Files should use camel-case format and must also end in .md and contain front matter to be recognized.
+Files should use kebab-case format and must also end in .md and contain front matter to be recognized.

 > Make sure the slug does not conflict with a custom Blade page as Markdown pages are compiled first and may be overwritten.